Types of accommodation

 In addition to the federal asylum centres with processing facilities, where the asylum procedures are conducted, there are other federal asylum centres without processing facilities, also called “departures centres”, where asylum applicants are usually transferred when they are subject to a Dublin or a negative decision.
 This can occur either before the final decision (when the main investigative measures requiring the presence of the applicant have been conducted), or after the expiry of the time limit to appeal.
 These centres mainly house people who have to leave Switzerland within a short period of time and therefore are not transferred to the cantonal asylum centres, unless they cannot be removed from Switzerland within the set period of 140 days.

-Most of these centres are situated in remote and isolated locations, which is highly problematic both because those residing there are practically denied contact with the outside world, leading to social exclusion, and because they are prevented from finding a legal representative to appeal a negative decision, in cases where the mandated legal representation is not willing to file an appeal.[15]
-The restriction of movement due to isolation is further exacerbated by the precarious financial situation of most asylum seekers who cannot afford public transportation.
+Most of these centres are situated in remote and isolated locations, which is highly problematic both because those residing there are practically denied contact with the outside world, leading to social exclusion, and because they are prevented from finding a legal representative to appeal a negative decision, in cases where the mandated legal representation is not willing to file an appeal.[10]
+The restriction of movement due to isolation is further exacerbated by the precarious financial situation of most asylum applicants who cannot afford public transportation.

-Special centres for uncooperative asylum seekers
+Special centres for uncooperative asylum applicants

-Special centres for uncooperative asylum seekers are foreseen by the Asylum Act under Article 24a and Article 15 OA1.
-The only is located in Les Verrières, Canton of Neuchâtel.[18]
-According to the information of the SEM of May 2023, discussion for a second special centre are ongoing (for more information and a definition of special centres, see section on Reduction or Withdrawal of Reception Conditions).
+Special centres for uncooperative asylum applicants are foreseen by the Asylum Act under Article 24a and Article 15 OA1.
+The only one is located in Les Verrières, Canton of Neuchâtel (For more information and a definition of special centres, see section on Reduction or Withdrawal of Reception Conditions).

 Reception centres at the cantonal level

 [2] Legal provisions related to the management of the federal asylum centres are in the Asylum Act, the Ordinance of the FDJP on the management of federal reception centres in the field of asylum and internal house rules of the registration centres.
-Further information is available on the website of the SEM, at: https://bit.ly/3lxIbMj.
+Further information is available on the website of the SEM, here.

 [3] Article 24 (4) AsylA.

-[4] Data provided by the SEM, 1 May 2023.
+[4] Data provided by the SEM, February 2025.

 [6] The SEM delegates the task of managing the operation of reception and processing centres to third parties under Article 24b (1) AsylA.
 Thus, the ORS Service AG (asylum regions Western Switzerland, French speaking Switzerland and Berne) and AOZ Asyl Organisation Zürich (asylum regions Eastern Switzerland, Ticino and Central Switzerland, Zurich) are responsible for running the centres.
 Security services at the lodges are provided by the companies Securitas AG (asylum regions French speaking Switzerland, Eastern Switzerland, Zurich, Ticino and Central Switzerland) and Protectas SA (asylum regions Western Switzerland and Zurich).
 Finally, the mandates of patrols operating in the vicinity of the centres have been awarded to three companies: Securitas AG (asylum regions French speaking Switzerland, Zurich) Protectas SA (asylum regions Western Switzerland and Berne) and Verkehrsüberwachung Schweiz (asylum regions Eastern Switzerland and Ticino and Central Switzerland).